 This document revises the development plans of the EGI operational tools foreseen until the end of the EGI-Engage project.
 The EGI tools discussed in this document are components of the EGI Core Infrastructure platform, which enables the federation of High Throughput Computing and Cloud services worldwide.
 Through these tools the e-Infrastructure Commons are possible: the EGI Core Infrastructure platform is the foundation layer of the distributed model of EGI.

-The technical development of the e-Infrastructure Commons services is user-driven to satisfy the needs of research communities, the Research Infrastructures contributing to EGI-Engage via the EGI Competence Centers and the Resource Providers who contribute infrastructure services to the federation.
+The technical development of the e-Infrastructure Commons services is user-driven to satisfy the needs of research communities, the Research Infrastructures contributing to EGI-Engage via the EGI Competence Centres and the Resource Providers who contribute infrastructure services to the federation.
 The development plan will ensure interoperability with other e-Infrastructures and research infrastructures.
 The development roadmap presented in this document has been updated according to the requirements collected during the first year of the project.

 COPYRIGHT NOTICE